salesforcecli/plugin-devops-center/messages/commonFlags.md

 # promote.deploy-all.description

-If you don’t specify this flag, only changes in this stage’s branch are deployed.
+If you don’t specify this flag, only changes in the stage’s branch are deployed.

 # promote.devops-center-username.summary